thattimc/csvapi/README.md

 - [x] `/sales/report` To query data with JSON format response.
 - [x] `/sales/report` User should be able to query with date inputs (single date or date range).
 - [x] Use of any popular server framework
+- [x] Include unit tests and end-to-end tests to cover different use cases
 - [x] You can assume the CSV data file is a very big file. e.g. 1GB or bigger
 - [x] Implement data storage with in-memory or actual database
 ## For setup local development